MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 - Kubernetes cluster pod security initiatives Linux-based workloads
 - Include pod and container capability policies such as AppArmor, sysctl, security caps, SELinux, seccomp, privileged containers, automount cluster API credentials
 - Mount, volume drivers, and filesystem policies
-- Pod/Container networking policies, such as host network, port, allowed external Ips, HTTPs, internal load balancers
+- Pod/Container networking policies, such as host network, port, allowed external IPs, HTTPs, and internal load balancers

 Azure Kubernetes Service deployments often also use Azure Container Registry for Helm charts and container images.
 Azure Container Registry also supports a wide variety of Azure policies that spans network restrictions, access control, and Microsoft Defender for Cloud, which complements a secure AKS architecture.